-Class relations isMemberOf A list of Groups that the EditorialObject is a member of. hasMember A list of EditorialObjects that the EditorialObject contains that is not a part of a timeline.
-Series-episode is an example of such a relationship hasRelatedResource A relationship to identify a Resource that are related to the EditorialObject isInstantiatedBy A relationship to identify the MediaResource that instantiates the EditorialObject hasEOContributor The Agent(s) having contributed to the realisation of the EditorialObject .
-The contribution is characterised by the Agent Role.
-Agent is a non-media Class described in another section of this document.
-The "hasEOContributor" property can be extended with subproperties for different more specific roles, such as hasEOCreator, hasEODirector. approvedBy An actor, like the editor of the day, that approves the EditorialObject for publication hasRelatedLocation Optionally, one (or more) Location related to the EditorialObject characterised by its type (e.g. shooting or fictional). hasRelatedEvent Optionally, one (or more) Event related to the EditorialObject characterised by its type (e.g. sport event / meeting). represents An EditorialObject represents an Asset. hasAssociatedProductionJob A ProductionJob represents a production process through which an EditorialObject is being instantiated into a MediaResource and / or and Essence . isVersionOf To identify EditorialObjects presenting alternative version of the content. existsAs To identify EditorialObjects representing alternative representations of the content
+Class relations has Associated Production Job A ProductionJob represents a production process through which an EditorialObject is being instantiated into a MediaResource and / or and Essence . hasTimelineTrack To associate a TimelineTrack , e.g. a RunDown , with an EditorialObject itself constituted of other EditorialObjects . isCommisionedBy The Contract that commissions the EditorialObject hasRelatedResonanceEvent Used when e.g. an interactive Tweet from a consumer is being used on-screen in a television show, - a ResonanceEvent triggers and is the base for the creation a new EditorialObject .
+Etc. Other class relationships can be associated with an EditorialObject .
+See EBU Tech 3293, EBUCore.
+Class relations inherited from Asset isMemberOf A list of Groups that the EditorialObject is a member of. hasMember A list of EditorialObjects that the EditorialObject contains that is not a part of a timeline.
+Series-episode is an example of such a relationship hasRelatedResource A relationship to identify a Resource that are related to the EditorialObject isInstantiatedBy A relationship to identify the Resource that instantiates the EditorialObject isVersionOf To identify EditorialObjects presenting alternative version of the content. existsAs To identify EditorialObjects representing alternative representations of the content approvedBy An Agent , like the editor of the day, that approves the EditorialObject for publication hasRelatedLocation Optionally, one (or more) Location related to the EditorialObject characterised by its type (e.g. shooting or fictional). hasRelatedEvent Optionally, one (or more) Event related to the EditorialObject characterised by its type (e.g. sport event / meeting). represents An EditorialObject represents an Asset. hasRelatedArtefact A relationship to an Artefact related to the EditorialObject Class hierarchy subclass EditorialObject is a subclass of Asset Class Properties editorialObjectType The type of EditorialObject e.g. Programme, Item editorialObjectId Optionally one (or more) identifier attributed to the EditorialObject resourceOffset The start offset of the related resource, used if the related resource is not used from its start Etc. Many other properties can be associated with an EditorialObject .
+See EBU Tech 3293, EBUCore.